 CSR's Corporate Governance and Disclosure Committee meets as required, and often on very short notice, to ensure compliance with disclosure requirements.
-Members of this committee are the managing director, chief financial officer, chair of the Risk & Audit Committee, company secretary and general manager investor relations and corporate communications.
+Members of this committee are the managing director, chief financial officer, chair of the Risk & Audit Committee, company secretary and head of investor relations.